8) Find Good News and Hope

 Progress with Spread of the Virus (as of April 13, 2021)

 These countries have some of the lowest rates of new cases among larger nations: New Zealand, Australia, Taiwan, Hong Kong, Israel, Finland, Ireland , Egypt, Thailand, South Africa, South Korea, Nepal, Nigeria, Algeria, Uzbekistan - from www.worldometers.info

 To search information for your country, use this URL:

 insert country name

-Progress with Finding a Vaccine (as of October 8th)
+Progress with Vaccine Development (as of April 2021)

 Ongoing Stories of Hope, Progress, and Inspiration

 Rays of Hope during the Pandemic

 How to feed the hungry, protect health professionals, aid refugees and support service workers during the pandemic